Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 The solution we propose begins with a Framework that must be portable into different OS.
 On a multi-layered format, the bottom most layer is interfacing the OS and must be built with replaceable components implementing the same set of public interfaces (polymorphism) in order to build on top of it a single set of OS-independent components.
 At the same time, the upper most layers are again OS-dependent, providing a native GUI on each device.

-We identify 3 different kind of components that we arbitrary call **Add-ons**, **Plug-ins**, and **GUI** components.
+We identify 3 different kind of components that we arbitrarily call **Add-ons**, **Plug-ins**, and **GUI** components.
 We define Add-ons as low level components that do not need to identify themselves to consume services from other components.
 They have broad access to the file system and databases.
-Plug-ins have their own identity and must identify themselves to other components to consume their services which in turn restrict the scope of their services based on the caller's identity (for example the filesystem addon would only give access to a Plug-in's own folder structure, the database system addon would only give access to a plugin's own databases, and so on).
-The problem of running Plug-ins from untrusted sources in handled in this way.
+Plug-ins have their own identity and must identify themselves to other components to use their services which in turn restrict the scope of their services based on the caller's identity (for example the filesystem addon would only give access to the Plug-in's own folder structure, the database system addon would only give access to the plugin's own databases, and so on).
+This way we handle the problem of running Plug-ins from untrusted sources.

 The Framework core is in charge of initializing Add-ons and Plug-ins and managing Plug-ins identities.
-An internal API library defines the public interfaces that each component exposes to the rest of the components within the same device in order to allow then to consume their services locally.
+An internal API library defines the public interfaces that each component exposes to the rest of the components within the same device in order to allow them to consume their services locally.
 This provides a strong encapsulation of each component's business logic allowing them to freely define their internal structure and data model.

 <br>
 ### Crypto Networks